 The Emergency Department is staffed with a trained emergency care team including physicians, nursing personnel, EMT's, technicians, registration clerks, chaplains, social workers and a variety of other hospital support services personnel.

 In emergency situations, such as:

 When emergencies are of a less serious nature, and time permits, call your doctor.
-Your family physician may provide the fastest way to obtain care either by treating you in the office or making arrangements to see you at the Jasper County Hospital Emergency Department.
+Your family physician may provide the fastest way to obtain care either by treating you in the office or making arrangements to see you at the Franciscan Health Rensselaer Emergency Department.

-Jasper County Hospital welcomed a partnership with Indiana Emergency Care (IEC) in 2013.
-Established in 1996, IEC now serves St. Vincent Williamsport Hospital, IU Health White Memorial Hospital, IU Arnett Hospital and Jasper County Hospital with caring and compassionate emergency physicians.
+Franciscan Health Rensselaer welcomed a partnership with Indiana Emergency Care (IEC) in 2013.
+Established in 1996, IEC now serves St. Vincent Williamsport Hospital, IU Health White Memorial Hospital, IU Arnett Hospital and Franciscan Health Rensselaer with caring and compassionate emergency physicians.
 The average door-to-doctor time is 7 minutes.
 A physician is available in-hospital 24 hours per day.